How to Have fun as a Family for Free or Cheap

 17. Go on a Picnic

-It was always exciting to see what food was packed as it was different to what we would have had at home.
+It is exciting to see what food was packed, as it was different to what we would have had at home.

 Make it a little special and cut the food into shapes or buy some of the favourite treats for everyone.